Please follow the instructions on this page if you are under the age of 16 and you are able to submit your most recent passport with your application.

 Please bring the following documents with you:

-- Your most recent United States passport.
+- Your most recent United States passport – original and copy.

 - Passport application form DS-11(PDF, 101 KB) : Follow the instructions on this page.
 Form DS-11 must be printed on separate sheets of paper.
 Do NOT print this form on the front and back of the same sheet.

 - One 5×5 cm passport photograph: The Embassy will reject any photographs that do not meet the specified requirements.
 Vending machine photographs and photographs printed on a home computer are unacceptable.
+Photographs must be taken in the last 6 months.

 - A progression of photos that confirms the identity of the applying child.